AlexandreFln/xhec-mlops-project-student/README.md

 ### 2. Set Up the Conda Environment

+First, generate the `requirements.txt` from `requirements.in` by running the following command:

+`pip-compile requirements.in`

+This will create the requirements.txt file, which is needed for the environment setup.

 This project uses an `environment.yml` file to manage dependencies.
 To create the environment, run the following command:

 `conda env create --file environment.yml`